 - Ensure the HVAC is turned off and the area is not exposed to direct sunlight.

 Self-leveling concrete formulas have improved a lot in recent years, and they are now safer and easier to use than ever.
 But there are still some limitations that should be considered.

-- Protective gear should be worn to prevent the concrete from coming into contact with the eyes.
+- Protective gear should be worn (water resistance gloves and goggles) to prevent the concrete from coming into contact with the eyes.
 If eyes are exposed, they should be cleaned with water and medical attention sought.

 - Prolonged contact with the skin can also be detrimental, and exposed skin should be washed as soon as possible.
 Clothes should also be thoroughly cleaned before worn again.

 - Inhaling the product can also irritate the lungs.
 If you start coughing or sneezing, leave the vicinity of the concrete.

 - Temperatures can adversely affect how the concrete sets.
 It does best in temperatures between 65 and 80 degrees Fahrenheit (18 to 29 degrees Celsius).

 - Self-leveling concrete should only be used indoors.

 - Self-leveling concrete can fill gaps, but should not be used on surfaces with an incline of more than 0.5%, as this will undermine the way the substance disperses.

 - Store in a cool, dry place with no exposure to direct sunlight.